gtoleary5/MarketGardenCropPlanner/README.md

   f.
 Field Ops – This sheet calculates the field prep dates for the various planting groups outlined in the Crop Sheet.
   g.
 Field Planting Schedule – This sheet provides weekly summaries of the amount of planting needed to meet the weekly harvest targets.
 Mostly, it is used in the Crop Sheet calculations.

+If you have any questions about how this tool functions or the code it uses, reach out to Gavin O’Leary on the Permies.com forums.

+If you want to learn more about market gardening, these two books inspired much of the design and layout of this tool:
+1. The Market Gardener – Jean-Martin Fortier
+2. Crop Planning for Vegetable Growers - Frederic Theriault & Daniel Brisebois